 About Fraternity & Sorority Life

 Welcome to Wittenberg University's Greek Life website.
-For over 140 years, fraternities and sororities on our campus have forged a strong tradition of leadership, success and pride.
+For nearly 150 years, fraternities and sororities on our campus have forged a strong tradition of leadership, success and pride.
 This heritage benefits both our fraternity and sorority members and the broader university community.

 Fraternity/Sorority membership is open to all students regardless of age, race, religion, color, national origin, sexual orientation or disability.
 The single sex status of each organization is protected under law.
 More than one third of our undergraduate students are members of the Fraternity/Sorority community.
 Members are involved in most of the University's events, programs, and student organizations.
 In any academic year at least 50% of the campus leaders are fraternity/sorority members.